Floydlang/floyd/docs/floyd_speak.md

 ## send()

-Sends a message to a Floyd process.
+Sends a message to a Floyd green process.

 The process may run on a different OS thread but send() is thread safe.

 	send(string process_key, json_value message)

-If the expression evaluates to false, the program will log to the output, then be aborted via an exception.